minathelone/DIDA-435-Frontend-Data-Viz/README.md

 Replacing Images:
 When opening up your SVG file, click inspect and copy the path.
 Once you have your vector path ready, use the [SVG Path Editor](https://yqnn.github.io/svg-path-editor/) to crop and resize the image so that it fits the height of the object.
 [Tip: Make sure your image is at the center of the x-axis and almost touching the y-axis.]

- Setting up:
-The attached code provides a sample of how to edit the axes units, replace SVG paths, and add new objects to the graph.

-Replacing Images:
-When opening up your SVG file, click inspect and copy the path.
-Once you have your vector path ready, use the [SVG Path Editor](https://yqnn.github.io/svg-path-editor/) to crop and resize the image so that it fits the height of the object.
-[Tip: Make sure your image is at the center of the x-axis and almost touching the y-axis.]
 ```javascript
 const shapes = {
    property1: {